slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

-### What is stupidity?
+### What is stupidity and how to deceive it?

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
+Most people don't actually think, they just take their first thought and go.

 > *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*

 > *'I have long held that stupidity is very largely the result of fear leading to mental inhibitions.' -- Bertie Russell*

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.
 That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!», it means they’ve stopped thinking.'*

-Tricks to deceive stupidity?

-Most people don't actually think, they just take their first thought and go.

 > *'I find for myself that my first thought is never my best thought.
 My first thought is always someone else's; it's always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*